 marketing & communications officer

 Alan Cooper’s varied career spans more than 18 years and includes investment banking, entrepreneurship development and national innovation strategy.
-He has worked with the ANSA McAL Group of Companies, the Central Bank and the government of Trinidad and Tobago, and, most recently, as a consultant with OCTA Innovation, a European Union funded project covering more than 16 small-island developing countries and territories in the Caribbean, the South Pacific and African South Atlantic.
+He has worked with the ANSA McAL Group of Companies, the Central Bank, as a consultant on European Union innovation projects in 16 small-island territories and for the UN.
 Alan holds a master’s in development economics from Universidad Carlos III de Madrid (Spain), professional certification in project management and a first degree in economics with a minor in marketing.
 He is also a classical pianist who emerged from the Trinidad and Tobago Music Festival.
-Besides Trinidad and Tobago, he has performed in Costa Rica, Barbados and Spain (EU) as both soloist and accompanist.
-Since retiring from Festival competition at the age of 21, Alan has served the Festival in various capacities including as co-ordinator/liaison of accompanists, collaborative pianist (North), Chief Selector of the Piano syllabus and Treasurer (North Region of the Festival Association).
+As a pianist, he has performed in Costa Rica, the UK, Barbados and Spain.
+Since retiring from Festival competition at the age of 21, Alan has served the Festival in various capacities including as co-ordinator/liaison of accompanists, collaborative pianist (North), Chief Selector of the Piano syllabus, Treasurer (North Region) and Communications Officer.

 representative for south